 In some sense, using a network-first strategy is admitting defeat in your battle against the network—it's given priority, but that brings with it uncertainty about reliability.
 For certain types of assets, seeing a fresh response is preferable to getting back stale information.
 You might prefer freshness when making an API request for the text of an article that is updated frequently, for instance.

 By using a network-first strategy inside of a service worker, instead of just going against the network directly, you have the benefit of being able to fall back to something, even if it's a potentially stale response.
-You won't be reliably fast, but at least you'll be resilient while offline.
+You won't be reliably fast, but at least you'll be reliable while offline.

 Use cache-first for versioned URLs